alexw611/Thesis/README.md

 - The results challenge the assumption that hardening an IoT camera system with resource-constrained microcontrollers necessarily entails significant performance penalties

 ## AI Disclosure
 Parts of the source code were generated with the assistance of AI tools (Claude Opus 4.5, Claude Opus 4.6, Gemini 3 Pro).
 All AI-generated content was critically reviewed, verified, and modified by the author.
-Full documentation of AI usage is provided in Appendix E of the thesis.
+Full documentation of AI usage is provided in Appendix F of the thesis.

 ## License
 This project is provided **for educational and academic purposes only**.
 No license is granted for commercial use.
 See the ethical use disclaimer above.